rgtjf/Good-Sentences/README.md

 - The interesting findings is **in line with** research on human cognition (Youn et al., 2016).

+- **This is unfortunate for low-resource languages and domains, because data encoding cross-lingual equivalence is often expensive to obtain.**

+- The generator aims to make the transformed embeddings not only indistinguishable by the discriminator, but also recoverable as measured by the reconstruction loss \\( \mathcal{L}_{r} \\)

 ## Related Work

 ## Model Description